alanjames1987/marilyn/README.md

 All models have a `_collection` variable.

+**Setting the `_collection` variable directly without the CRUD methods or the collection setter will not create this `__id` property and Marilyn will not function properly.**

 This variable is an array of all the objects you have stored in your frontend model.

 To populate this variable you can use the built in CRUD methods listed below, or the `collection` setter.